BushraAbukarn/BI-Analytics-Projects---TripleTen/SuperStore-Consult-June-2025/README.md

   - Ranked sub-categories by total profit.

 - **Data Visualization**
-- Exported the cleaned and aggregated data from SQL into visualization tools such as **Tableau** or **Power BI**.
+- Exported the cleaned and aggregated data from SQL into **Power BI**.
 - Created interactive dashboards and visual summaries to explore key business metrics, including:
   - Sales and profit trends over time and by season
   - Performance comparison across regions, states, and customer segments
   - Product category and sub-category profitability
   - Shipping mode usage and delivery performance
 - Used a variety of charts (bar charts, line graphs, heat maps, and pie charts) to highlight patterns and support decision-making.
-- Enabled filtering and drill-down features in dashboards for deeper analysis by stakeholders.

 ---